 Measures are taken for the protection of children in street situations.
 Special mobile working groups, involving a psychologist, a social worker and a peer educator, are operating with an aim to identify such children and to engage them in state run services offered by day-care centers and 24-hour shelters.
 The service provided includes psychological support, development opportunities, and preparation for their longer-term placement in foster care.

-Furthermore, a number of activities and tailored program has been implemented to support street children in day care centers in order to develop social, functional and education skills for their transition from day care centers to schools, thus preventing children living and working on the streets from violence and trafficking.
+Furthermore, a number of activities including outreach ( in 2019 two mobile groups were added to Tbilisi and Rustavi services respectively) and tailored program has been implemented to support street children in day care centers in order to develop social, functional and education skills for their transition from day care centers to schools, thus preventing children living and working on the streets from violence and trafficking.

 New Referral Mechanism on Child Violence